Jump to Recipe

 Get this sent to your inbox, plus get new recipes from us every week!

+Today’s Easy Blackened Tilapia Fish is one we love!
+If you like bold, flavorful fish dinners, you might also love our Blackened Fish Tacos with creamy slaw for a fun taco night twist.
+I first fell in love with seafood in the air fryer when I created this Crispy Air Fryer Cod Recipe.
+Today’s recipe uses tilapia which is a nice light fish but the blackened spices add a smokiness to the fish.
 When I make this blackened fish recipe I like to create this sheet pan meal with carrots and zucchini.
 You can add any vegetables you have on hand like bell peppers, onion or broccoli.
 I like the layer of lemon slices to bring some brightness and a bit of sweetness to the fish.

 Easy Blackened Fish with fork

-Why You’ll Love This Easy Blackened Tilapia Fish
+Why We Love this Blackened Tilapia

 Blackened seafood originates in Cajun cuisine, where the fish is coated in a blackened seasoning.
 This seasoning is a blend of dry spices, which, once cooked, turn a dark brown.
 The seasoning chars a little and seals in the flavor of the fish, whilst keeping it moist.

-• Easy Preparation: This blackened tilapia recipe is an easy recipe to make.
+Easy Preparation: This blackened tilapia recipe is an easy recipe to make.
 After you make your spice mix and prepare the tilapia you will quickly heat it in a skillet.
 I also offer an optional pineapple salsa recipe that is optional.

-• Versatile Recipe: It’s worth mentioning that the blackened tilapia seasoning would work equally well with other fish, seafood, meat and poultry.
+Versatile Recipe: It’s worth mentioning that the blackened tilapia seasoning would work equally well with other fish, seafood, meat and poultry.

 Easy Blackened Fish ingredients